 Columbus Day parades are met with protests and some have been minimized or eliminated.

-In Seattle, Columbus Day became Indigenous People's Day, which sounds like a Marxist terrorist group's holiday.
+In a number of cities Columbus Day was transformed into Indigenous People's Day, which sounds like a Marxist terrorist group's holiday.

 Anti-Columbus Day protests are mounted by La Raza, whose members, despite their indigenous posturing, are actually mostly descended from Spanish colonists, but who know that most